LHC + National fee

 Frequently Asked Questions

-When does the LHC Fee start?
+When did the LHC Fee start?

 The LHC fee, like the National fee will be an annual fee, payable in the anniversary month of joining.
 For those already in the program, those fees are due prior to the end of December 2023.